Zernez/Bathroom-Activity-from-audio/README.md

 •	In this notebook is possible to have a first glance of accuracy only from given dataset.

-•	The validation label in this notebook is "toilet_flush"
+•	The mel-visualization in this notebook is "toilet_flush"

+•	Provided function to record and save information for automatic ETL in a separate .csv file but marked in the same dataframe with folder #6

+•	Accuracy provided over 90% with "Densenet"

 ## Labels selected

-•	"vacuum_cleaner", "water_drops", "washing_machine", "brushing_teeth", "toilet_flush"
+•	"vacuum_cleaner", ~~"water_drops"~~, "washing_machine", "brushing_teeth", "toilet_flush"

 •	Future candidate to discuss for inserting: "breathing", "showering", "footsteps", "open_faucet", "washing_hands"